Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 }
 ```

-This registration is done by constructor of the EmbeddedPyBind class.
-However,
+This function pointer is initialized by constructor of the EmbeddedPyBind class.
-you will not be able to find any relevant code instantiating EmbeddedPyBind for
+However, you will not be able to find any relevant code instantiating
-system component class.
-The reason is GEM5 automatically generate CPP code
+EmbeddedPyBind for system component class.
+The reason is GEM5 automatically
-snippet and EmbeddedPyBind will be instantiated by that code.
-I will cover the
+generate CPP code snippet, and EmbeddedPyBind class will be instantiated by that
-details soon!
-Let's assume that all required CPP implementations were exported
+code.
+I will cover the details soon!
+Let's assume that all required CPP
-to Python through pybind11.
+implementations were exported to Python through pybind11.

-### Transferring execution control to Python
+## Transferring execution control to Python
 After exporting CPP implementation, now it can finally jumps to GEM5 Python
 code base.
 Note that it will not execute the script initially passed to the
 gem5.opt executable.